Pez: Value of Pez dispensers

 Some Pez dispensers can sell for large amounts as collectibles.
 The highest verifiable sale of a Pez dispenser was a private sale of a Mickey Mouse softhead at $7,000 between an Austrian dealer and a US collector.
 This dispenser was never available for sale to the public, and was a factory prototype.
 The most valuable Pez dispensers are three Political Donkeys, each valued at over $13,000, one of which was owned by John F. Kennedy.

 Pez conventions and gatherings

 The Pez collecting hobby has grown to the point where several conventions are held annually around the world.
-The oldest convention is Pez-a-Mania, which has been held in Cleveland, Ohio since 1991.
+The oldest convention is Pez-a-Mania, which has been held in Cleveland, Ohio, since 1991.

-Film adaptation
+Media

-Envision Media Arts are developing an animated film version of Pez with Cameron Fay writing a screenplay, Lee Nelson and David Buelow producing, and Gregg Rossen, Brian Sawyer and Jonathan Hung executive producing the film.
+Envision Media Arts are developing an animated film version of Pez with Cameron Fay writing a screenplay, Lee Nelson and David Buelow producing, and Gregg Rossen, Catherine Judit Kaehne, Brian Sawyer and Jonathan Hung executive producing the film.

-Card game

 The Pez Card Game is an out-of-print multiplayer collectible card game based on Pez candy.
 The object of the game is to earn 25 points through playing cards with Pez flavours and dispensers.
 The core set contained 204 cards.

+In 2022 a documentary called The Pez Outlaw told the story of a rural farmer who made money smuggling foreign Pez dispensers into the United States.
+The film streamed on Netflix in 2023.